shabaraba/dotfiles/README.md

 - zplug

 # dockerfile
-If you want to use this repository in docker, I present you to sample Dockerfile.
+If you want to use this repository in docker, I present you to [a sample Dockerfile](https://github.com/shabaraba/dotfiles/blob/main/Dockerfile).
 You use my Dockefile or make a Dockefile Inheriting it.